 Filing a workers' comp insurance claim

-If an employee suffers an injury on the job, filing a claim quickly is the most important step you can take for your employee and your business.
+If an employee suffers an injury on the job, filing a claim quickly is important for your employee and your business.

 In case of a workplace fatality or major trauma, follow these important emergency procedures.

-For accepted work-related injuries, workers' compensation insurance pays for medical treatment related to the accepted condition and lost wages beyond the first three days (if authorized by the attending physician or authorized nurse practitioner).
-Workers don't pay premiums, co-payments or deductibles.
+For most accepted work-related injuries, workers' compensation insurance pays for medical treatment related to the accepted condition and lost wages beyond the first three days (if approved by an authorized provider).
+Workers don't pay premiums, co-payments, or deductibles.
 Injured workers also may be entitled to payments for permanent disability, travel expenses to seek treatment for the accepted condition, reinstatement to their former job or, if necessary, vocational assistance.

-We all have a stake in keeping an eye out for workers’ compensation fraud.
-Preventing fraud helps us all keep rates low, and that's good for employers, workers, and all Oregonians.
+Preventing workers’ compensation fraud helps us keep rates low, and that's good for employers, workers, and all Oregonians.
 Learn more about preventing fraud.